New Strategies for PPP Loan Forgiveness

 Alternate Payroll Covered Period

 Required documentation, from payroll records, invoices, utility bills, and more needs to be maintained for six years from the time the loan was forgiven or paid off, whichever happens last.
-Keep a retention schedule for applicable records, Austin said, and talk with the lender about their specific requirements for documentation, too.
+Keep a retention schedule for applicable records and talk with the lender about their specific requirements for documentation, too.

 PPP Legislative Update

-In the second half of the webinar, James Bailey gave participants an update with where the PPP Flexibility Act was in Congress.
+In the second half of the webinar, participants heard an update with where the PPP Flexibility Act was in Congress.
 At the time of the recording, the Act was stalled in the Senate.

-James covered five areas where the PPP Flexibility Act, in its draft form, differs from the original PPP.
+Five areas where the PPP Flexibility Act, in its draft form, differs from the original PPP were covered.

 - Covered period